SpongePowered/Cookbook/Plugin/ConfigDatabase/README.md

 * Print to console what is happening, and when it's ready to run code

 It also briefly goes over plugin lifecycles.

+## Compiling and building
+To compile this project run `gradlew compileJava`.

+To build this project, run `gradlew build`